All About Hard Drives

 - Large amounts of storage can be expensive

-- Low quality SSDs can wear out after a couple years
+- Low-quality SSDs can wear out after a couple of years